How To Sell Your Coin Collection

 Auction houses fall into two broad categories: small, local ones and large ones that aim for an international audience.
 Small auction houses tend to be more specialized.
 Daniel Sedwick, for example, specializes in shipwreck coins and Spanish colonial cobs.

 On the other hand, auction houses like Heritage or Stack’s Bowers conduct auctions for all kinds of collectibles, not just coins.
-They are focused on online auctions that cater to an international audience.
+They may sell antiques and are focused on online auctions that cater to an international audience.

 The downside to international exposure for your coins that an auction provides is that you don’t know how much you will get for your coins until the auction is over.
 High seller’s fees are another drawback.
 It can also take weeks after the auction closes to be paid.